ITMO-Photonics/laboratory-1-sombrelle/README.md

 Do some editing with the local project

-To upload the changes you made back to the server:
+To upload the changes you made locally to the github project:

 $ git status